A 1994 film directed by Ivan Reitman, starring Arnold Schwarzenegger as a scientist who gets pregnant.

 This film provides examples of:

-- Here We Go Again: In the epilogue, when Angela (Larry's wife) thinks of having another baby but doesn't want to go through all the pregnancy again and Alexander says she doesn't have to.
-Then they all stare at Larry, who catches on and says "oh no." And runs off with Alexander chasing after him to tell him it won't be that bad.
+- Here We Go Again!: In the epilogue, when Angela (Larry's wife) thinks of having another baby but doesn't want to go through all the pregnancy again and Alexander says she doesn't have to.
+Then they all stare at Larry, who catches on and says "oh no." And runs off with Alexander chasing after him saying it won't be that bad.